psycho-baller/portfolio/src/content/blog/nightmare.md

 ## Post post-dream

 - Few days later I was in a plane, where I finally decided to watch Waking Life (Life changing kind of movie) where they discuss lucid dreaming.

+## Post Waking Life

+- Made me notice that I do truly belong to the world and what I decide to do in my time in it does have an effect on the people around me and the world.
+I'm extremely grateful to be in a position where I'm able to make a positive impact on the world.